nojhan/colout/README.md

   Use the given list of comma-separated colors as a colormap (cycle the colors at each match).

 * `-a`, `--all`
-  Color the whole input at once instead of line per line (really useful for coloring a source code file with strings on multiple lines).
+  Color the whole input at once instead of line by line (really useful for coloring a source code file with strings on multiple lines).

 * `-l min,max`, `--scale min,max`: